Eschatologue/CM_wiki/docs/spells/description/h.md

 **Components:** V, S, M (a mushroom)
 **Duration:** 24 hours

 You make natural terrain in a 150-foot Cube in range look, sound, and smell like another sort of natural terrain.
 Thus, open fields or a road can be made to resemble a swamp, hill, crevasse, or some other difficult or impassable terrain.
 A pond can be made to seem like a grassy meadow, a precipice like a gentle slope, or a rock-strewn gully like a wide and smooth road.
-Manufactured structures, equipment, and creatures within the area aren’t changed.
+Manufactured structures, equipment, and creatures within the area aren't changed.

 The tactile characteristics of the terrain are unchanged, so creatures entering the area are likely to notice the illusion.
-If the difference isn’t obvious by touch, a creature examining the illusion can take the Study action to make an Intelligence (Investigation) check against your spell save DC to disbelieve it.
+If the difference isn't obvious by touch, a creature examining the illusion can take the Study action to make an Intelligence (Investigation) check against your spell save DC to disbelieve it.
 If a creature discerns that the terrain is illusory, the creature sees a vague image superimposed on the real terrain.

 ---